-All jewelry must be removed.
+All jewelry must be removed except small secured jewelry (stud or posts).
+No jewelry will be allowed below the chin.
 String bracelets, commemorative bracelets and body jewelry are considered jewelry and are not permitted.
-Taping over earrings or other jewelry is not permitted.
+Taping over other jewelry is not permitted.